JamesTsetsekas/JerseyCityBitcoin/src/events/Jersey-City-Bitcoin-Meetup-13.md

 ---
 ## Announcements

-Please join us for the first <a href="https://www.eventbrite.com/e/jersey-city-bitcoin-meetup-tickets-713306828927?aff=oddtdtcreator" target="_blank">Jersey City Bitcoin Metup #13</a> of 2024! at <a href="https://maps.app.goo.gl/xghGUsfjz4JeEvwp8" target="_blank">Zeppelin Hall Beer Garden</a> on Thursday, January 11 7 - 9pm EST for beer, Bitcoin, and thoughtful discussion.
+Please join us for the first <a href="https://www.eventbrite.com/e/jersey-city-bitcoin-meetup-tickets-713306828927?aff=oddtdtcreator" target="_blank">Jersey City Bitcoin meetup #13</a> of 2024! at <a href="https://maps.app.goo.gl/xghGUsfjz4JeEvwp8" target="_blank">Zeppelin Hall Beer Garden</a> on Thursday, January 11 7 - 9pm EST for beer, Bitcoin, and thoughtful discussion.
 This is a special edition for Bitcoin ETF Launch or Funeral Party.
 There will be another meetup on 1/25.

 - 🍺 beer 🍻
 - {% include "bitcoinemoji.html" %} Bitcoin {% include "bitcoinlogo.html" %}